AndreiMisiukevich/HotReload/README.md

     }
 }
 ```

-* ALL XAML partial classes (ContentPage, ViewCell etc.) MUST be setup like
+* ALL XAML partial classes (ContentPage, ViewCell etc.) MUST be set up like
 ```csharp
     using Xamarin.Forms.HotReload.Reloader;